gravitational/careers/challenges/systems/challenge-2.md

 # Summary

-Implement a basic load balancer.
+Implement a basic TCP load balancer.
 Load balancers are used to distribute network load across multiple hosts (or upstreams).

 # Rationale